BlueNalgene/CPP_Birdtracker/README.md

 ```

 This script downloads the everything you need to compile the program from
 this `git` repository.
-Once you have the repository on your Raspberry
+Once you have the repository on your device
-Pi and have installed all of the relevant packages from the `apt` command
+and have installed all of the relevant packages from the `apt` command
 above, enter the LunAero_C folder, and issue the following command:

 ```sh